DataDog/dd-sdk-ios/docs/rum_collection/troubleshooting.md

 }
 ```

-When using _composition_, leverage our `__URLSessionDelegateProviding` protocol to keep internal instance of `DDURLSessionDelegate` and forward calls to `ddURLSessionDelegate`.
+When using _composition_, leverage Datadog's `__URLSessionDelegateProviding` protocol to keep an internal instance of `DDURLSessionDelegate` and forward calls to `ddURLSessionDelegate`.
 For example:
 ```swift
 private class YourCustomDelegateURLSessionDelegate: NSObject, URLSessionTaskDelegate, URLSessionDataDelegate, __URLSessionDelegateProviding {
     // MARK: - __URLSessionDelegateProviding conformance